-72 Code of the District of Colombia, Title 5, Chapter 14, §5-1403 a.
-Is there committed funding and/or other resources (e.g. staff, facilities, equipment) for the MLDI authority under the legal framework?
-If yes, describe the funding and other resources.
+for the MLDI authority under the legal framework?
+If yes, describe the funding a other resources.

+Citation:

+Comments:

 b.
 Which entities are responsible for this funding and/or other resources?

 Citations:

+Comments:

 19. Training

 Good Practice: All staff within the MDLI authority - including medical examiners, coroners, forensic pathologists, other forensic specialists, and medicolegal death investigators - must be trained and periodically retrained in their specific area of practice and the relevant technical skills and methods necessary to conduct a quality medicolegal death investigation.
 To this end, continuing medical education courses in forensic pathology and other areas of forensics should be required, or at a minimum available, to medical professionals in the MLDI system; and continuing education courses on investigation techniques and forensics should be available to medicolegal death investigators.